 Morimoto is considered signature dining at Disney, so just keep that in mind when determining your outfit.

-Does Morimoto Asia accept the Disney Dining Plan?
+Is Morimoto Asia on the Disney Dining Plan?

 Morimoto Asia in Disney Springs does allow you to use your credits.
-It currently requires two Disney Deluxe Dining Plan credits for each guest.
+It currently requires two Disney Deluxe Dining Plan credits for each guest (please note that the Disney Dining Plan is currently suspended).

 Using your two dining credits will entitle you to one appetizer, an entrée, one dessert and a beverage.
 If you’re over 21, your drink can be an alcoholic beverage.